Now being served

 But fear not, your day is about to get a whole lot better.

-This fun and unexpectedly strong cocktail is an unlikely blend of five separate alcohols with a sparing splash of cream that creates a memorable and completely delightful drink.
+This fun and unexpectedly strong cocktail is an unusual blend of five separate alcohols with a sparing splash of cream that creates a memorable and completely delightful drink.
 Let me start by making this clear, never in my wildest dreams would I decide to put these five alcohols together in one cocktail.

 But it works!
 For some reason, it works just beautifully.

 Another mystery surrounding this delightful drink is its origins.
-Jamaican most likely comes from the heavy rum presence and the hint of the tropics.
+‘Jamaican’ most likely comes from the heavy rum presence and the hint of the tropics.
 As far as the ‘Quaalude’ part, I think the five alcohols speak for themselves, in the collective.

 Let’s talk a bit about the individual spirits that make up this memorable concoction.

-The recipe for the iconic and self-proclaimed original Amaretto, Disaronno, dates back to an Italian innkeeper who served as a muse for Da Vinci pupil, Bernardino Luini, as he painted a fresco of in the town of Saronno, Italy in 1525.
-The company’s description is “…an infusion of apricot kernel oil, absolute alcohol, burnt sugar and the pure essence of seventeen selected herbs and fruits.”, and even though theirs does not have any nuts in it, whatsoever, it has a slightly bitter almond flavor.
+The recipe for the iconic and self-proclaimed original Amaretto, Disaronno, dates back to an Italian innkeeper who served as a muse for Da Vinci pupil, Bernardino Luini, as he painted a fresco in the town of Saronno, Italy in 1525.
+The company’s description is “…an infusion of apricot kernel oil, absolute alcohol, burnt sugar and the pure essence of seventeen selected herbs and fruits.”, and even though theirs does not have any nuts in it, whatsoever, it has a slight bitter almond flavor.

 Frangelico is a hazelnut flavored liqueur produced in Canale, Italy.
 The legend of the spirit is that Christian monks living in Northern Italy in the 1600s produced a similar distilled drink.
 Its name is derived from the noted hermit monk, Fra’ Angelico, who also lived in the Piedmont region of Northern Italy in the 1700s.
 The current recipe uses Tonda Gentile hazelnuts found in Piedmont which are combined with coffee, cocoa, and a vanilla distillate.
 The distinctive bottle resembles the robes of a Franciscan friar, although the monks in Northern Italy were of the Dominican order.

 Baileys Irish Cream made its debut in 1974 as an immediate hit, and has enjoyed an enthusiastic following ever since.
-It is a liqueur of Irish whiskey and cream and was produced specifically for the international market.
+It is a liqueur blend of Irish whiskey and cream and was produced specifically for the international market.

-I didn’t garnish, as you can see, but the suggested décor is a slice of star fruit.
+I didn’t garnish, as you can see, but the suggested decor is a slice of star fruit.
 To be fair, it does add that extra little something, but most of the time, particularly if I’m at home, I’m not going to bother with fussiness, no matter how lovely.